Peoples & Places | China - People Exchange

 Now, after visiting China, I wonder what the definition of “the other side of the world” is – so typical of us living on “this side of the world” to look at China in that vague, and very often undermining way.
 By the way, who decides which side of the world is … the other side?

-I had, like so many egocentric Europeans, just a few keywords and a couple of images in my brain carved into it from the geography and history lessons in the eighties i.e. sad-faced, rather poor and hard-working people wearing same blue workers blouses, bicycling the streets of Beijing and additional China-related negative narrative coming from the main stream media chiseled in my perception by the algorithms in the 2000’s e.g. the devouring behemoth from the East and similar.
+I had, like so many egocentric Europeans, just a few keywords and a couple of images in my brain carved into it from the geography and history lessons in the 1980s i.e. sad-faced, rather poor and hard-working people wearing same blue workers blouses, bicycling the streets of Beijing and additional China-related negative narrative coming from the main stream media chiselled in my perception by the algorithms in the 2000’s e.g. the devouring behemoth from the East and similar.

 Oh boy, have the times changed!
-Risking to be perhaps too cruel when it comes to judging our ignorance, but our lack of knowledge about China and the ever-present lack of right information is causing the creation of a severely divergent picture of this amazing country, as if China is still the same country we remember from Elementary school books.
+Risking to be perhaps too cruel when it comes to judging our ignorance, but our lack of knowledge about China and the ever-present lack of correct information is causing the creation of a severely divergent picture of this amazing country, as if China is still the same country we remember from Elementary school books.

-Perception of China from five years ago, with negatively charged words like “China virus,” etc. has changed to China being more popular than ever.
+Perception of China from five years ago, with negatively charged words like “China virus,” etc., has changed to China being more popular than ever.
 First and foremost, because of its “let’s follow the international laws and rules and cooperate for the benefit of all” approach in the international arena, which is in sharp contrast to the voices and clear messages starting with “We first” coming from the West.

 Looking at the Charts in the mentioned DPI, China is on the plus side and the USA is on the minus side.
 So, China has “jumped over” the West.